p2panda/handbook/website/docs/specification/data-types/blobs.md

 - Validating blob pieces differs if they arrive through the Client API or Replication API
     - Client API: all blob pieces should already exist before publishing the `blob`
     - Replication API: a `blob` must exist with a relation to the `pieces` before the pieces are accepted.
 This means we don't accept arbitrary blob data until we know the blob hash id, as we may want to choose to lazy load a blob's actual data.
+- The `pieces` field can not be empty
 - If a validation step fails, an error should be returned to the client and _all_ related `blob_piece_v1` and the `blob_v1` entries should be deleted

 :::